The study of thermonuclear X-ray bursts in accreting millisecond pulsar MAXI J1816-195 with NuSTAR and NICER: Conclusion

 \section{Conclusion}

-We have studied the timing and spectral properties of the newly discovered millisecond pulsar MAXI J1816–195 during the 2022 outburst using simultaneous {\it NuSTAR} and {\it NICER} observations.
-Multiple Type-I thermonuclear bursts are detected using {\it NuSTAR} and {\it NICER} observations and the burst profiles are modeled using a sharp linear rise and exponential decay function.
+We study the timing and spectral properties of the newly discovered millisecond pulsar MAXI J1816–195 during the 2022 outburst using simultaneous {\it NuSTAR} and {\it NICER} observations.
+Multiple Type-I thermonuclear bursts are detected using {\it NuSTAR} and {\it NICER} observations and the burst profiles are modelled using a sharp linear rise and exponential decay function.
 The duration of each burst was around $\sim$30 s, and a rise time of $\sim$5 s were found.
 The burst is found up to 20 keV energy range using {\it NuSTAR}.
 The burst profiles evolved significantly with energy, and a relatively long tail was observed in lower energy compared to higher energy.
+The faster decay of the burst in a higher energy range implies that the temperature decrease as the burst evolves.
 The hardness ratio shows significant evolution during the thermonuclear burst.
 The {\it NICER} soft X-ray count rate (0.4--3 keV) is enhanced by $\sim$2.5 compared to the hard X-ray count rate (5--10 keV).
 Time-resolved spectroscopy is performed to study the evolution of different spectral parameters during the burst.
 The blackbody radius and flux increase towards the peak of the burst and show a trend to decrease in the decay phase of the burst.
-The Eddington luminosity is estimated to be $\sim 3.7 \times 10^{38}$ erg s$^{-1}$ at the burst's peak.
-Based on the burst resolved spectral parameters, the source distance for isotropic burst emission is $8.5\pm1.2$ kpc.
+During the burst peak, the temperature and apparent emitting area of the blackbody reached a value of $\sim$2.1 keV and $\sim$12.5 km (for a source distance of $\sim$8.6 kpc) respectively.
+Assuming the empirical Eddington limit, the upper limit of the source distance for isotropic burst emission is estimated to be $\sim$8.7 kpc.
+The mass accretion rate is estimated to be $\simeq0.27 \dot{M}_{Edd}$, which implies stable burning of hydrogen in a hot CNO cycle.